-On February 13, 2023, we exercised an option to obtain an exclusive license from Columbia for the development of a portfolio of both fully human and murine mAbs for the treatment or prophylaxis of SARS-CoV-2 infection, including our TNX-3600 and TNX-4100 product candidates, respectively.
+On February 13, 2023, we exercised an option to obtain an exclusive license from Columbia for the development of a portfolio of fully human and murine mAbs for the treatment or prophylaxis of SARS-CoV-2 infection, including our TNX-3600 and TNX-4100 product candidates, respectively.
 The licensed mAbs were developed as part of a research collaboration and option agreement between us and Columbia.

 On December 12, 2022, we entered into an exclusive license agreement with Curia for the development of three humanized murine mAbs for the treatment or prophylaxis of SARS-CoV-2 infection.
-We believe that the licensing of these mAbs strengthens our pipeline of next-generation therapeutics to treat COVID-19, which is caused by SARS-CoV-2.
 As consideration for entering into the License Agreement, we paid a license fee of approximately \$0.4 million to Curia.
-The License Agreement also provides for single-digit royalties and contingent milestone payments.
-As of June 30, 2023, other than the upfront fee, no payments have been accrued or paid in relation to this agreement.
+The license agreement also provides for single-digit royalties and contingent milestone payments.
+As of September 30, 2023, other than the upfront fee, no payments have been accrued or paid in relation to this agreement.

-On May 18, 2022, we entered into an exclusive License Agreement with the University of Alberta focused on identifying and testing broad-spectrum antiviral drugs against future variants of SARS-CoV-2 and other emerging viruses.
-As consideration for entering into the License Agreement, we paid a low-five digit license fee to University of Alberta.
-The License Agreement also provides for single-digit royalties and contingent milestone payments.
-As of June 30, 2023, other than the upfront fee, no payments have been accrued or paid in relation to this agreement.
+On May 18, 2022, we entered into an exclusive license agreement with the University of Alberta focused on identifying and testing broad-spectrum antiviral drugs against future variants of SARS-CoV-2 and other emerging viruses.
+As consideration for entering into the license agreement, we paid a low-five digit license fee to University of Alberta.
+The license agreement also provides for single-digit royalties and contingent milestone payments.
+As of September 30, 2023, other than the upfront fee, no payments have been accrued or paid in relation to this agreement.